sadsfae/misc-scripts/shell/vm-sandbox-tool/README.md

 vm-sandbox-tool
 ===============
-a simple tool to easily reset VMs to a vanilla state for testing
+a simple tool to easily reset VMs to a vanilla state for testing/development

 **Requirements**
   - libvirt